 Directed study courses provide individualized educational experiences for students under the supervision of OKWU faculty members.
 Directed study courses shall not be approved unless there is strong evidence that delay in taking a course would cause an academic hardship for the student.
-The decisions concerning academic hardship and/or rare circumstances are at the sole discretion of the Adult and Graduate Studies Advisory Panel.
+The decisions concerning academic hardship and/or rare circumstances are at the sole discretion of the Dean of the School of the student's program of student, Dean of AGS Daily Operations, or, in the case of an online student, Dean of Online Learning.